 - Wait for the command line prompt to appear.
 Once done, type “fsck –fy” and hit return.

-- When you have completed all the tests, you will get either of the two messages:
+- When you have completed all the tests, you will get either of these two messages:

 - The volume appears to be OK.

-- If you come across the first message, type reboot, and press return.
-If you see the second message, you will need to run “fsck –fy” command all over again.
-You can either retype the command and press Return or hit the Up arrow once and then press Return.
+4. Suppose you encounter the first message, type reboot and press return.
+If you see the second message, you must repeatedly run the “fsck –fy” command.
+You can either retype the command, press Return, hit the Up arrow once, and then press Return.

 Run Disk Utility

-- If you find any errors while carrying out this process, click on the Repair option.
+- If you find any errors while carrying out this process, Reset the NVRAM

-If even after all this charade MacBook Air won’t turn on, proceed to the final step.
+- If the MacBook Air won’t turn on even after all this charade, proceed to the final step.